Model website navigation

 Have editors create a simple navigation structure

-Representatives from the content editor team must participate in the website modeling process.
+Representatives from the content editor team should participate in the website modeling process.
 It always helps to get a buy-in from the system users.
 Have your editors create several items in the content tree to get their feedback on how you’ve modeled the navigation content type and the whole navigation process.

 During the hands-on testing, users raise questions and might bring out friction points they see when they use the content type.
 Listen to their feedback.
 They are the customers; they will use your designs daily, and you still have time to address their concerns.

-For example, in our demo scenario, editors were confused that they created a navigation menu group and individual menu items with just one content type.
-And they might let you know that the visual experience where every item in the hierarchy was represented by the same icon of the content tree felt confusing.
+At the same time, they found it hard to understand that they create a navigation menu group and individual menu items with just one content type.
+They might also let you know that the visual experience where every item in the hierarchy was represented by the same icon of the content tree felt confusing.

 Redefine the editor flow into two Navigation content types